Based on a post originally published here on May 13, 2012

 As Christopher Buckley wrote in his memoir, Losing Mum and Pup, when the last of your parents dies, you are an orphan.
 This is poignantly true if that parent is your mother.

 “You lose the true keeper of your memories, your triumphs, your losses.
 Your mother is a scrapbook for all your enthusiasms.
 She is the one who validates and the one who shames, and when she’s gone, you are alone in a terrible way.”

-This month marks both the occasion of my mother’s birthday (she would have turned 89 on May 7th, which was coincidentally the second birthday of Everly Rose, the adorable great-granddaughter whom she would never meet) and yet another Mother’s Day when I didn’t send my Mom a card and flowers.
+This month marks both the occasion of my mother’s birthday (she would have turned 90 on May 7th, which was coincidentally the third birthday of Everly Rose, the adorable great-granddaughter she would never meet) and yet another Mother’s Day when I didn’t send my Mom a card and flowers.
 I’m getting used to that reality by now.
-She died five years ago on February 21st, 2012.
+She died six years ago on February 21st, 2012.

 My mother’s life began on a rural Manitoba farm in unspeakable poverty and abuse, a true story so hideous that it reads like fiction.
 She was somehow able to overcome the trauma of this horrific childhood through pure tenacity and a fierce work ethic (as we described in her obituary) – as well as one brilliant stroke of pure luck.

 As a teenager in the 1940s, one day she met a very good-looking young man named Peter who, like her, loved to dance.
 The two fell in love and then kept up that love affair – and their dancing – throughout almost four decades together until his death in 1983.